 A separate report on Corporate Governance is enclosed as a part of this Annual Report.A certificate from the Auditors of the Company regarding compliance with the CorporateGovernance norms stipulated is annexed to the Report on Corporate Governance.

-The Audit Committee has also been delegated the responsibility for monitoring andreviewing risk management assessment and minimization procedures developingimplementing and monitoring the risk management plan and identifying reviewing andmitigating all elements of risks which the Company may be exposed to.
-The Board alsoreviews the risk management assessment and minimization procedures.
-Further in accordancewith SEBI Regulations a Risk Management Committee has also been formed which alsooversees the risk management of the Company.
+The Audit Committee has also been delegated with the responsibility of monitoring andreviewing risk management assessment and minimization procedures developingimplementing and monitoring the risk management plan and identifying reviewing andmitigating all elements of risks which the Company may be exposed to.

-Nomination and Remuneration Committee comprises of five members of which fourincluding the Chairman of the Committee are Independent Directors.
+The Nomination and Remuneration Committee comprises of four members of which threeincluding the Chairman of the Committee are Independent Directors.

-The Company's Remuneration Policy is attached as 'Annexure-III'and forms a part of this Report.
+The salient feature of Company's Remuneration Policy is attached as Annexure-III'and forms a part of this Report.
 The Remuneration Policy is available on the website ofthe Company viz. www.centurytextind.com.

 None of the Directors has any pecuniary relationships or transactions vis-a-vis theCompany.

 The Solicitors for the Company M/s.
 Mulla & Mulla & Craigie Blunt & Caroeprovide the legal services required by the Company from time to time.
 The transactionswith the said firm are on an arm's length basis and in the ordinary course of business.Mr.
 Yazdi P. Dandiwala one of the Directors of the Company is a Senior Partner in thesaid firm of Solicitors.

 25. DECLARATION BY INDEPENDENT DIRECTORS: